nim-lang/nif/doc/nifc-spec.md

 - `varargs` is modelled as a pragma instead of a fancy special syntax for parameter declarations.
 - The type `flexarray` can only be used for a last field in an object declaration.
-- The pragma `tls` is used to denote thread local storage.
-It can only be used on toplevel (aka "global") variables.
 - The pragma `selectany` can be used to merge proc bodies that have the same name.
   It is used for generic procs so that only one generic instances remains in the final executable file.